junebash/junebash.com/_posts/2020-10-09-combine-networking.md

 ...but where's the fun in that?!
 (Of course this is a very reasonable option, especially if you still have legacy code to support.)

-The callsite will now look almost exactly the same as before.
+Either way, the callsite will now look almost exactly the same as before.
 I've reformatted it here to be all inline & declarative.

 ```swift
 extension HabitStore {